Review: Peak Design Capture Camera Clip

 A while back we started using the Peak Design “Slide” Camera Strap for days when we are using our cameras without a backpack camera bag.
 Although we find the strap to be very functional we have found it is less than ideal when using a backpack.
 We spoke to the wonderful people at Peak Design and they recommended we try the Capture Camera Clip instead.
-Please note that we have the older version of this clip.
-The new version (V3) is now available.
+Please note that we have the older version (V2) of this clip as well as the new version (V3), as pictured above and below.
+This review, however, is based on our initial impressions of the V2 version.

 The first thing we noticed when we received the clip is how solid it is.
 It is constructed from aluminium and glass-reinforced nylon.
 We really could not imagine this clip ever breaking.
 As a matter of fact, the Quick-Release lock is supposed to withstand over 200 lbs.
 (90kgs) of force, making Capture strong enough for even the heaviest of professional cameras and lenses.
 This really is a serious looking piece of hardware that is very well designed.
 They are designed for all levels of photography and can be connected securely to most backpack straps, belt (works with straps up to 2.5 inches/7.6 cm wide and 1.5 inches/1.3 cm thick) or a bag.